Mould Removal & Restoration

 What to know when hiring a professional mould remediation company in New Zealand.

-If you discover mould growing on in your property such as drywall (gib board), ceilings, trim, or unfinished wood surfaces, especially if the affected area is more than a dinner plate in size, then hire a reliable mould remediation company.
+- If mould growth is discovered in your property such as plasterboard (gib board), ceilings, trim, or unfinished wood surfaces, and the affected area is more than a dinner plate in size, then hire a reliable mould remediation company.

 In most cases the mould clean-up process is as follows for severe moulds: